 Guanajuato, a short drive north of San Miguel, is also experiencing an influx of foreign investment.
 It is, without question, one of Mexico’s most beautiful and breath-taking colonial cities.

-Queretaro, north of Mexico City, is a thriving colonial city within an easy drive of the capital.
-The center is beautiful and pristinely kept.
-Many people who leave Mexico City find a new home in Queretaro.
+Querétaro, north of Mexico City, is a thriving colonial city within an easy drive of the capital.
+The center is beautiful and kept pristine.
+Many people who leave Mexico City find a new home in Querétaro.
 It’s an ideal place to consider if you want to be away from the capital but close to it, and want a vibrant city with good amenities and a beautiful colonial environment.

-Cuernavaca was an escape shute for capital dwellers back in colonial times; and even today, the road to Cuernavaca from Mexico City gets near grid-lock on holiday weekends.
-It is a beautiful city with a lot going for it: its proximity to the capital, its magnificent climate, its colonial feel, and a huge influx of investment in recent years will continue to make this a popular choice for foreign and Mexican retirees.
+Cuernavaca was an escape pod for capital dwellers back in colonial times; and even today, the road to Cuernavaca from Mexico City gets near grid-lock on holiday weekends.
+It’s a city with hidden charms and a lot going for it: its proximity to the capital, its magnificent climate, its colonial feel, and while it has undergone some difficult times in recent years, it will continue to be a popular choice for foreign residents and retirees.

 Puebla is another beautiful city, and within easy reach of the capital by road.
 You need to be living in the heart of the old city to enjoy the charm and splendor because the built-up outskirts belie the true heart and soul of this historical gem.

-Oaxaca has, in recent times, experienced some political unrest that has tarnished the location; nonetheless, the people and ambience of Oaxaca remain as true and sincere as ever (not to be confused with the political jockeys who do not represent the true heart and soul of this beautiful place).
+Oaxaca has, in recent times, experienced some political unrest that has tarnished the location; nonetheless, the people and ambiance of Oaxaca remain as true and sincere as ever (not to be confused with the political players who do not truly represent the real heart and soul of this beautiful place).
 Notwithstanding its recent issues, Oaxaca remains a popular place for foreigners especially those seeking out an authentic Mexican experience in one of the most culturally-rich regions of Mexico.

-Morelia and Patzcuaro have been tucked away for years but recently, they have become popular with a new generation of foreign visitors as well as foreign expats and retirees.
+Morelia and Pátzcuaro have been tucked away for years but recently, they have become popular with a new generation of foreign visitors as well as foreign residents and retirees.
 Direct flights from the USA to Morelia have helped to make this mountain region more accessible, and there is also a fast road between Morelia and Mexico City that cuts the road trip to just under four hours.
-Morelia and Patzcuaro are well worth exploring if you love mountains, lakes, forests and the true feel of indigenous and colonial Mexico.
+Morelia and Patzcuaro are well worth exploring if you love mountains, lakes, forests and the true fusion of indigenous and colonial Mexico.

 Campeche is a picture-postcard colonial city on Mexico’s Gulf Coast.
 Relatively unknown, even by travelers, this city has a huge potential.
 Real estate investment has already begun here in the form of foreign projects creating high-end housing and condo communities along stretches of beautiful coastline.
 Campeche is well served with air connections to the USA and Mexico City and is a potential future ‘star’ of Mexico’s in regards to popular locations for foreign expats and retirees.